 What are the symptoms of syphilis?

-- The symptoms of syphilis appear in three phases.
+- The symptoms of syphilis appear in four phases.
 If the infection is not treated, additional symptoms may appear later on.
 The initial symptoms of syphilis appear within 3 to 6 weeks from getting infected, but sometimes no symptoms appear.

 - Symptoms in the first stage can include a sore with hard edges in the genitalia, mouth or anus or enlarged lymph nodes.